 Warning – this post is about to get sappy.

 (Insert quote here re its about the journey, not the destination.
 Blah blah blah) Now that I’ve had a few days to digest my DNS, I have had time to reflect on how much just signing up to race changed my life this year.
 I discovered my serious love for running and everything that goes along with that (mostly the gels – I LOVE them).
 I learned that just because it’s going to be 40 degrees by 8 a.m. ( for my American friends, that’s really really hot) and 199% humidity, doesn’t mean I get to skip my long run and I found out that the heat won’t kill me.
-I discovered that running trails is so much more fun than hiking them and just how unbelievably supportive the running community is.
+I discovered that running trails is way different than hiking them.
 I started drinking coffee ( I doubt there is any correlation here).
 I saw more sunrises I care to admit and felt so lucky to start my day like that Every Damn Time.
 I seriously loved every minute of the training.
-Anyone can sign up, but not everyone has it in them to put in the work and I’ll give myself a little pat on the back for that.
+The best part though?
+Finding out how unbelievably supportive the running community is and diving right in.
+I Anyone can sign up for a race, but not everyone has it in them to put in the work and I’ll give myself a little pat on the back for that.

 After deciding not to race, I still forced myself out to run club on Saturday morning (I think mentally to make sure my knee was still sore – YUP), went home, cried again, then picked myself up and dutifully made my race signs.